 Call Central Asia a walhalla for foodies and we’d have to brand you a liar.
 On top of the limited choices and bland flavours, Central Asia’s food philosophy also goes against every possible dietary rule: dishes are drenched in fat or deep-fried, too sugary and too salty, heavy on red meat, dairy and empty carbs and generally devoid of vegetables.

-Uzbekistan counts the most diet-related deaths in the world.
+A 2017 study found that Central Asia was the region with the highest rates of diet-related cardiovascular disease deaths in the world.
 All you need is plov, right?

 Things are evolving fast, though.
-A decade ago, there were no coffee bars, craft beers, gourmet burgers, Indian or Chinese restaurants, health shops or halal food.
+This author still remembers a time before coffee bars, craft beers, gourmet burgers, Indian or Chinese restaurants, health shops or halal food.
 You can now find all of these in big cities.

-Most of the food questions we get asked come from vegans, vegetarians and people with food allergies, but there are also, of course, dietary delights in Central Asia, even for vegans.
+For those persistent enough, there are culinary delights in Central Asia, even for vegans.
 We added a small selection of the best food writing on Central Asia to reflect that.

 Vegan, vegetarian and gluten-free